 As much as I like the stores I shop at, it would be impossible to know all the fabulous places to purchase shoes.
 Not only do I love awesome shoes, but I love a good deal even better.

-I have a couple of recommendations that I’d like to share.
-The great thing about the first referral that I have for you is that this company will pay you a referral fee for sending them customers.
+I have a recommendation that I’d like to share.
+The great thing about the this company is that this company will pay you a referral fee for sending them customers.
 Wow!
 A great place to shop for shoes, tell your friends, then get paid when they purchase shoes.

 The shoes are fabulous.
 You can refer your friends to “Just Fab” and receive a referral fee.

 The best part for me, are the sales.
 Their sales are absolutely amazing.
 During one of their sales, I purchased 2 pairs of oxfords that were normally $39.99 each, for $15.00 each.
-Look forward to some fabulous buys as a member shopper. 👉http://justfab.com/invite/pattib
+You can look forward to some fabulous buys as a member shopper. 👉http://justfab.com/invite/pattib

 Keeping It Classy